Whatsapp

 Detail

-Cusco also has got numerous colonial churches.
-The most important of them is the Cathedral Cusco on the main square.
-Its construction started in 1559 and it took 100 years to finish!!
-The Cathedral can pride on the biggest depository of Colonial art of the city!
-A vault containing remains of the famous Incan historian - Garcilaso de la Vega is just past the entrance.
-Other churches that are worth seeing are La Compañía, La Merced and San Francisco.
+Cusco is home to many beautiful colonial churches, with the most prominent being the Cusco Cathedral on the main square.
+Construction began in 1559 and took nearly 100 years to complete!
+Today, the Cathedral houses the largest collection of colonial art in the city.
+Just past the entrance lies the tomb of the famous Incan historian Garcilaso de la Vega.
+Other churches worth visiting include La Compañía, La Merced, and San Francisco.

-The city is also a perfect base for those more adventurous as it offers a range of optional outdoor activities such as white river rafting on Urubamba River, horseback riding around nearby archaeological sites (Sacsayhuaman, Qenqo, Tambomachay and Puca Pucara) or mountain biking down to Maras-Moray-Salineras and perhaps visiting some Incan sites on the way.
+For the more adventurous, Cusco also offers a wide range of outdoor activities, such as white-water rafting on the Urubamba River, horseback riding around archaeological sites like Sacsayhuamán, Qenqo, Tambomachay, and Puca Pucara, or mountain biking to Maras, Moray, and the Salineras, with opportunities to stop at Incan ruins along the way.

 Inti Raymi Peru